News for 2021 & 2022:

 Navigating the Disney parks with kids can be a challenge.
 The long days, constant waiting in line, and often high temperatures can send the little ones over the top and cause the infamous Disney Meltdown.

-I receive lots of emails from readers with questions and I enjoy answering them, but I really love getting emails from readers telling me how their trip went, interesting things or news they discovered, and tips to share with others.
+I really love getting emails from readers telling me how their trip went, interesting things that happened, things they discovered, and tips to share with others.

 I just received a great tip in an email from a reader who has just returned from a great disney vacation with her grandkids.
 She came up with a fantastic strategy to keep the kids satisfied and occupied all day while in the Disney theme parks.

 Here’s her great tip:

 Before leaving for Disneyworld, I bought my 5 grandchildren each a small camelbak backpack, they were very lightweight.
 When we left for the parks in the morning they each packed their healthy snacks in the backpack and we filled the water containers with water.

 When they ran out of water, we went to the Disney food stands (waiting for slack periods so there were no lines) and they each got a large cup of ice water to refill their camelbak reservoirs (free at stands that have fountain drinks).

 We never had a kiddie meltdown because of dehydration.
 They always had water available to take a drink on any ride or in any line.
 The straw sipper on the camelbak was just a turn of their head away to quench their thirst.